 - 1. A determination that the alleged conduct could not have occurred; - 2.
-A determination that the impact on the Complainant could not have substantially interfered with their educational or work environment; - 3.
-A determination that the Complainant is not a member of a protected class covered by this policy or that the Complainant has not identified an applicable Protected Status; - 4.
-A determination that the College lacks jurisdiction over the Complainant, the Respondent, and/or the alleged conduct; - 5.
-An admission by the Complainant that the alleged conduct do not occur; - 6.
-A determination that, even if the alleged conduct occurred, it could not form the basis for a finding of Discrimination or harassment under this policy; or - 7.
+A lack of continued participation, information, or communication from the Complainant limiting the College's ability to effectively assess the allegations. - 3.
+A determination that the impact on the Complainant could not have substantially interfered with their educational or work environment; - 4.
+A determination that the Complainant is not a member of a protected class covered by this policy or that the Complainant has not identified an applicable Protected Status; - 5.
+A determination that the College lacks jurisdiction over the Complainant, the Respondent, and/or the alleged conduct; - 6.
+An admission by the Complainant that the alleged conduct did not occur; - 7.
+A determination that, even if the alleged conduct occurred, it could not form the basis for a finding of Discrimination or harassment under this policy; or - 8.
 A determination by and in the discretion of the Assistant Vice President, Equity & Access, that a full investigation would have a negative impact on the health, safety, welfare, or well-being of the Complainant, Respondent, any witness, or the College community as a whole.